dewynl/msc-ai-capstone-project/docs/course-materials/project-proposal-revised-2025-05-31.md

 Parkes, J. and Harris, M.B.
 (2002) 'The purposes of a syllabus', *College Teaching*, 50(2), pp. 55-61.

-Srivastava, M. and Goodman, N.D.
-(2021) 'Question Generation for Adaptive Education', *Proceedings of the 14th International Conference on Educational Data Mining*.

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł. and Polosukhin, I. (2017) 'Attention is all you need', *Advances in Neural Information Processing Systems*, 30.

 Wang, Z., Lan, A.S., Nie, W., Waters, A.E., Grimaldi, P.J. and Baraniuk, R. (2018) 'QG-Net: A Data-Driven Question Generation Model for Educational Content', *Proceedings of the 5th ACM Conference on Learning*.